Hagia Sophia Facts

 Is the Hagia Sophia still a Church or a Mosque?

-The Sultan Mehmed II of Ottoman Empire, adored the building and made the necessary renovations following the battle.
+The Sultan Mehmed II of Ottoman Empire, adored the building and made the necessary renovations following the conquest.
 He knew about the history and significance of the building very well, therefore he did his best to protect it.

 Ottomans never gave a harm to Hagia Sophia’s mosaics or decoration elements.
 Thank to this respectful approach, we are still able to enjoy the beauty of Byzantine mosaics.
 The Hagia Sophia stayed as a mosque from 1453 to 1930s. (nearly 500 years)